intelletive/pos-mysql-migrations/README.md

-# mysql-pos-migrations
+# pos-mysql-migrations

-This is a code-less Framework for doing POS (Plain-Old-SQL) MySQL database schema deployments.
+This is a code-less Framework for doing POS (Plain-Old-SQL) MySQL database schema deployments using a series of migration scripts that are run in the same order every time and with protections to prevent them from being run more than once.

 ## Getting Started